jpark-dev/TIMBY/Planning.md

 # Presentation Flow

+0. Two mobile screens setup, logged in (tourist, guide)**

+0. Self introduction ( ~ 1m)
+- Our goal / project

-1. Showcase PWA installation
+1. Showcase PWA installation ( ~ 1m)
+  - Explanation about PWA
+  - Open the App from homescreen (Splash, app icon)

 2. Show tour that has been created

 3. Tourist searches for and books a tour
 4. Local guide receives notification and accepts request
 5. Tourist receives notification that tour is confirmed (shows location on a google map)
 6. --- Tourist does tour ---
 7. Tourist leaves feedback and rating for the tour

-8. Showcase testing suite
+8. Showcase testing (!?)

 9. Summarize extra features not demonstrated